tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Purpose**: Create a human-readable label for the Test and list its properties in a structured format.

-Now let's put all of this together into a structured format that lists the properties of the Test, including its label, description, test type, information elements acted upon, and expected response.
+Now let's put all of the information about the Test together.
 See the [bdqtest: term-list](../list/bdqtest/index.md) document for examples (like the very similar [VALIDATION_COUNTRYCODE_NOTEMPTY](../list/bdqtest/index.md#bdqtest_853b79a2-b314-44a2-ae46-34a1e7ed85e4).

 For our Test, we have:

 * **Description** Is there a value in dwc:footprintWKT?
 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY